Having a baby changes your body. Here’s some advice to help you feel comfortable with your body.

 Also, if you have back pain, you may need to learn how to look after your back and do some exercises to strengthen it.

 If a physical problem is bothering you, ask a GP or health visitor for help at any time.
-They can advise you and the GP can refer you to a specialist if necessary.
+They can advise you and refer you to a specialist if necessary.

 Your postnatal check